tahoe-lafs/magic-folder/docs/datamodel.rst

 Periodically, the ``magic-folder`` daemons of Participants will check the Grid for updates.

 This is done by examining the Collective to determine all Participants -- that is, we list the Collective directory contents.
-If any new Participants have been added since our last check, they will be considered as well.
+If any new Participants have been added since our last check, they will thus be considered as well.

-Next, we examine each Participant's Personal folder (except our own) and determine if that file is pointing at the same Snapshot as us -- that is, we list the Personal directory contents.
+Next, we examine each Participant's Personal folder (except our own) and determine if each file is pointing at the same Snapshot we point at for that file -- that is, we list the Personal directory contents.

 If any Snapshot is different, it is downloaded and acted upon.
 For a full discussion of this process, see :ref:`downloader`.

-Ultimately, for normal updates or deletes, the change will be reflected (or "acknowledged" if you prefer) by updating our own Personal folder.
+Ultimately, for normal updates or deletes, the change will be reflected (or "acknowledged" if you prefer) by updating our own Personal folder after making local changes.
-In case of a "conflict" (e.g. two changes at "the same" time) we will not update the Personal folder until the user resolves the conflict (this isn't possible yet, see `Issue 102 <https://github.com/LeastAuthority/magic-folder/issues/102>`_).
+In case of a "conflict" (e.g. two changes at "the same" time) we will not update the Personal folder until the user resolves the conflict (this part isn't possible yet, see `Issue 102 <https://github.com/LeastAuthority/magic-folder/issues/102>`_).

 Considered together, an abstract view of a two-Participant example: